hazelcast/hazelcast-go-client/examples/k8s/service/README.md

 <a name="deletion-of-kubernetes-resources"></a>
 ## Deletion of Kubernetes Resources
+1. `chmod +x delete-deployments.sh`
-- `./delete-deployments.sh`
+2. `./delete-deployments.sh`
-- Turn of running Minikube tunnel.
+3. Turn of running Minikube tunnel.

 <a name="running-service-locally"></a>
 ## Running Service Locally <a name="running-service-locally"></a>
 1. Open a new terminal session.
-2. `export HZ_GO_SERVICE_WITHOUT_K8S=true`
+2. `export HZ_GO_SERVICE_WITHOUT_K8S=1`
 3. Open another new terminal session.
     1. `hz` CLI tool is need.
 For detailed information, [here](https://hazelcast.com/blog/hazelcast-command-line-is-released/).
     2. Then, `hz start`: Starts a new Hazelcast cluster in local through CLI.
-4. Go back to previous session and check out `Operations`.
+4. Go back to the previous terminal session and check out `Examples` section in README.md.
+5. Don't forget to replace `hz-go-service.info` with `localhost:8080` before applying requests.